multiOTP/multiotp/docs/terms-conditions.md

 To upgrade to a new major version, Customers must upgrade their licenses, which will costs 20% of the current price of the installed multiOTP Pro Licenses.

-### 1.8.
-Open source Edition and Free license
+### 1.8. multiOTP open source edition and Free license
 SysCo provides some products free of charge with full or limited functionality.

-Open source Edition provide limited functionalities, but is not limited to a specific number of active user accounts.
+multiOTP open source edition provides limited functionalities, but is not limited to a specific number of active user accounts.
 Built-in free license for one user account is provided with every commercial appliance.

 ### 1.9. multiOTP appliance
 multiOTP appliance means a virtual machine image made available by SysCo in which the Software is pre-installed.

 ## 2. multiOTP License Keys